-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in historic preservation was $23,850 per year.
-These stats come from the U.S. Department of Education.
+Data from the U.S. Department of Education shows that historic preservation students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $23,850 per year.
 During this timeframe, most salaries fell between $23,575 (25th percentile) and $24,125 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to historic preservation.
+One thing to note here is that not all of these people may be working in careers related to historic preservation.

 Salaries According to BLS

 Average salaries range from $56,400 to $66,380 (25th to 75th percentile) for careers related to historic preservation.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.